 - Sid ends up going to prison, but he's happy — the other prisoners respect him for almost killing Batman and making fools of the Joker and Boss Thorne.

 - Sid's troubles begin when a bar tough picks a fight so that he can get a reputation as the guy who beat up the guy who killed Batman.

 - Villain Episode: The episode follows Sid's misadventures; Batman appears only briefly at the beginning and end.

-Rubert Thorne: You think I didn't hear the rumors of the third-rate stumblebum who rubbed out the Batman?
-And now you say you "ACCIDENTALLY" made a fool of the Joker?
-No-one's that lucky OR stupid!
+- Who Would Be Stupid Enough?: Sid, he even admits it.
+However, Rupert Thorne refuses to believe that and insists that he's playing dumb.Rupert Thorne: You think I didn't hear the rumors of the third-rate stumblebum who rubbed out the Batman?
+And now you say you "accidentally" made a fool of the Joker?
+No one's that lucky or stupid!

 Sid: Yes, I am!
 Honest!